Texas school board reinstates cast, script of musical production after restrictions led a transgender student to lose role | KRDO

 “I was really shocked and stunned,” Hightower said, adding Max had been cast in a male role in the musical.
 “My kid was crushed.”

-Hightower said his son loves signing in the school choir, but he became passionate about theatre after watching his older sister perform in high school plays.
+Hightower said his son loves singing in the school choir, but he became passionate about theatre after watching his older sister perform in high school plays.

 Although Max had minor roles in previous shows, his father said the Oklahoma! musical marked the first time the high school senior was cast in a major role for a production.